jak-pan/super-brainstorm-bot/SETUP.md

 ### "Discord bot logged in" but no response

-* ✅ Verify the channel ID is correct
-* ✅ Check that the bot has permissions in that channel
+* ✅ Check that the bot has permissions in the channel/thread you're using
 * ✅ Ensure the bot can see the channel (not hidden)
+* ✅ Verify the bot is in the correct server (guild)

 ### Notion errors